Care Pathways in Infant and Early Mental Health

 - using a planned implementation approach to ensure evidence-based service delivery

-- Identify opportunities to enhance existing programs, services, knowledge, and policies affecting children from birth to age 6.
+- Where there were additional opportunities to enhance existing programs, services, knowledge, and policies affecting children prenatal to age 6.

-- Consider what a care pathway focused on supporting mental health in those from birth to six might look like; and
+- What a care pathway focused on supporting mental health for families and those from prenatal to six might look like.

-- Create a comprehensive pathway to services to improve outcomes for children and their families.
+- Opportunity to create comprehensive pathways to services to improve outcomes for children and their families.